ProGamerGov/ComfyUI_pytorch360convert/ReadMe.md

 ### Crop Image with Coords & Paste Image with Coords

-These two nodes allow you to crop a section of an image out to make things inpainting more memory efficient, before pasting the cropped section back into the original image.
+These two nodes allow you to crop a section of an image out to make things like in-painting faster and more memory efficient, before pasting the cropped section back into the original image.

 By default, the cropping node center crops images according to the provided crop_h and crop_w values.
 If crop_h2 and crop_w2 are used, then the image will be cropped according to `[..., crop_h:crop_h2, crop_w:crop_w2, ...]`.